Product

 Gross revenue, on the other hand, looks at the total amount that you’ve earned in a set period without subtracting those costs.

 When it comes to gross revenue vs. net revenue, it’s important to look at both.
-Gross will provide you with information about the total amount of profit that you brought in the door in total, while net revenue gives you an accurate look of what that profit looks like after additional transactional costs set in.
+Gross will provide you with information about the total amount of profit that you brought in the door in total, while net revenue gives you an accurate look at what that profit looks like after additional transactional costs set in.

 What’s The Difference Between Net Revenue vs. Net Income?